Logeshvar2004/Numpy_operations/README.md

 # Numpy_operations

-Please make sure that you know the basics of numpy before enterng into this...
+      *Please make sure that you know the basics of numpy before enterng into this*

+Documentation:
 Various mathematical operations that can be done with Numpy.

 Mean-Variance-Standard Deviation Calculator